georgeflanagin/anagrammatic/README.md

 and a few other phrases --- but who knew?

+As a member of University of Richmond's professional staff, I am in continual need of classroom and workshop examples that show the solutions, complete or approximate, to classic computer science problems.
+It is difficult to find such examples, and I usually write my own.

 ## How does it work?

 Anagrams are an example of a *perfect cover* problem, as described in Knuth Vol 4B, pages 66 ff.
 A perfect cover is a collection of non-empty, disjoint sets whose union is the target set we are trying to "cover."
 Knuth calls the subsets *options* and the elements of each option are *items*.
-Thus, no item is a member of more than one option.
+Thus, no item is a occurs more than once in an option, and no item appears in more than one option in any single cover.

-One of the subtle and confusing complications of anagrams is that an item (letter) may appear in more than one option (word), and for a cover (phrase) to be considered complete, it must use all instances of a repeated item.
-In the example above `embrace inclusivity` has three items whose value is i.
+One of the subtle and confusing complications of anagrams is that an item (letter) may appear in more than one option (word).
+For a cover (phrase) to be considered complete, it must use all instances of a repeated item.
+In the example above `embrace inclusivity` has three items whose value is *i*, two whose value is *c*, and two whose value is *e*.
 We are trying to cover this set:

 `['a', 'b', 'c', 'c', 'e', 'e', 'i', 'i', 'i',
   'l', 'm', 'n', 'r', 's', 't', 'u', 'v', 'y']`